Great Wall Camping

 What you should bring:

-Comfortable hiking or sport shoes are recommended.
+Comfortable hiking or sport shoes and long trousers are recommended.

 For every 2 people 1 should bring a medium size daypack.